Freetown: PeFoHD officially launched

 Pit Latrine and Palm thatched Toilet Facilities taken in 2009 by Dr. Will Sillah (up) after EWB intervention, current brand new pipings and Flush Toilet installations for Girls Bathroom, Boys Bathroom, and for Male and Female Teachers (down pic)

-Girls Bathhouse picture taken by Dr. Will Sillah in 2009 (left) EWB refurbished.
+Girls Bathhouse picture taken by Dr. Will Sillah in 2009 EWB refurbished.

 For purpose of sustainability, EWB worked in collaboration with Mattru Community, CSS Alumni, School, local and international volunteers, Staff and Students.
 This will be same strategy PeFoHD will use.